allymg/Data-science-Projects/README.md

 # Data-science-Projects

-This repository contains data analysis and data science projects that I have worked on in Python
+Welcome!
+This repository contains all the data science projects that I have worked on in Python.